scotthlee/hamlet/README.md

 1. Determining whether an x-ray is normal or abnormal (binary classification);
 2. Determining whether an x-ray contains abnormalities suggestive of TB (multilabel classification); and
 3. Localizing abnormalities in x-rays when they exist (object detection/image segmentation).

-The use case for each of these is internal quality control at CDC, e.g., scanning large batches of incoming files and notifying staff of potential issues with the original reads.
-None of our models are intended for clinical or pedagogical use.

 ### Architecture
 For feature extraction, we used the [EfficientNet B7](https://ai.googleblog.com/2019/05/efficientnet-improving-accuracy-and.html) architecture, pretrained on ImageNet.
 For each model, we changed the dimensionality and loss function of the final dense layer to match its particular classification task, and we added an optional custom [image augmentation layer](https://github.com/scotthlee/hamlet/blob/99a2606fa43446f8dcd14e4408ede285d9ade088/hamlet/modeling/models.py#L44-L90) to make agumentation tunable with [KerasTuner](https://keras.io/keras_tuner/).